calmm-js/karet.util/README.md

   </ul>
 ```

-`U.mapElemsWithIds` is asymptically optimal in the sense that any change (new
+`U.mapElemsWithIds` is asymptotically optimal in the sense that any change (new
 elements added or old elements removed, positions of elements changed, ...) has
 `Theta(n)` complexity.
 That is the best that can be achieved with plain arrays.